sdiehl/wiwinwlh/tutorial.md

 ```

 Elements within a module (i.e., value, types, classes) can be hyperlinked by
-enclosing the identifier in single quotes.
+enclosing the identifier in single quotes:

 ```haskell
 data T a b